 Well, that’s how it is with this witty phrase about laughing at false accusations.
 Adnan of the Serial podcast appears to have a clear conscience, but no amount of laughing is going to get him released from a prison sentence.
 We’d all be foolish to simply dismiss every false accusation.
 That doesn’t mean we jump on all of them like a famous brand might defend even the slightest trademark infringement.
 Some fights just aren’t worth it.
 But others are!
 Some false accusations can eat you alive.
 Others just annoy the snot out of you.

 Once I was facing a false accusation from somebody who believed the earth was flat.
 There was no convincing him otherwise.
 And the hardest part about it was that it didn’t involve a specific false accusation.
-In fact the person refused to say what it was he had against me.
+In fact, the person refused to say what it was he had against me.
 He simply objected to my being approved for something because he “knew things.”
 I went to him privately asking him to tell me what I had done so I could make it right.
 Nope.
 He refused.
 I invited somebody to mediate and sit down with both of us.
-For more than an hour this poor person tried – and I did, too – to facilitate a peaceful remedy.
+This poor person tried for more than an hour – and I did, too – to facilitate a peaceful remedy.
 Again, the person refused to budge.
 He still objected but without any specific accusations.
 Eventually, I just had to let it go.
 I didn’t know what else to do.

 During this time my son, who was still living at home, was talking with me one day.
-We were talking about this topic of being falsely accused of things.
-I told him what I believe is truth and wise.
+We were talking about the topic of being falsely accused of things.
+I told him what I believe is true and wise.

 If you’re going to do anything to make a difference, you’re going to upset people.
 People are going to aim arrows at you.
 But the option to do nothing just doesn’t work.
 So prepare to defend yourself if you must and grow thick skin.